 Emma Wood State Beach is popular for swimming, surfing and fishing.
 The Ventura River estuary is at the mouth of the Ventura River at the southeast end of the park.
 It attracts a variety of wildlife including raccoons, songbirds and great blue herons.
 Dolphins are occasionally seen just offshore.
 The park also features the crumbling ruins of a World War II coastal artillery site.
 Emma Wood offers family camping for self-contained vehicles only and group camping is available at Ventura River Group Camp.
 There are 90 campsites.
 There is a day use area in the park and beach access is available.
 A bike path connects the park to Ventura and to the coast highway to the north.
 Parking is currently $10.
 Call 805.968.1033 or visit www.parks.ca.gov/?page_id=604.

-The Downtown Ventura Promenade beachfront area beaches stretch from Surfers' Point and Promenade Park at Figueroa Street and Shoreline Drive on the north down the Promenade bike/walk path to the Ventura Pier.
-This is a popular area with lots of surfers, a cool kids' playground area just north of the pier and plenty of beach.
-Lots of interesting looking rocks on the beach.
-There's several restrooms in the area.
-Great place to go bike riding with the family as you can keep riding up north and down south quite far.
-Plenty of parking in the area on the north end though on the south end by the pier you may need to pay for parking at the Crowne Plaza on Harbor Blvd east of California Street or at the San Buenaventura State Beach further east.
+The Downtown Ventura Promenade beachfront area stretch from Surfers' Point and Promenade Park at Figueroa Street and Shoreline Drive on the north down the Promenade bike/walk path to the Ventura Pier.
+This is a popular area with lots of surfers, a cool kids' playground area just north of the pier and plenty of beach with lots of interesting looking rocks.
+There are several restrooms in the area.
+Great place to go bike riding with the family as you can keep riding north and south quite far.
+Plenty of parking in the area on the north end.
+On the south side by the pier you may need to pay for parking at the Crowne Plaza on Harbor Blvd east of California Street or at San Buenaventura State Beach further east.
 CLICK HERE for a pdf map of the area.

 San Buenaventura State Beach stretches from the Ventura Pier down south past the homes of the Ventura Keys to Marina Park.
 This beach features swimming, surfing and picnicking.
 There are two miles of sandy beach, sand dunes, picnic sites, a parking lot, and a snack bar.
 Bike trails connect to other nearby beaches.
 The 1,700-foot pier has a snack bar, Eric Ericcson's restaurant and bait shop.
 Wheel Fun Rentals is right near the pier.
 Visit www.parks.ca.gov/?page_id=600 or call 805.585.1850.